zuiko21/minimOS/architecture.md

 provided into the configuration list at `drvrs_ad`, it might be used by the regular kernel too*.

-For those systems lacking a fixed keyboard but sporting a VIA, a simple parallel input may be provided by _enabling PA latch_ and reading its value whenever a valid transition happened at `CA1`.
+For those systems lacking a fixed keyboard but sporting a VIA, a simple parallel input may be provided by _enabling PA latch_ and reading its value whenever a valid transition happened at `CA1`. _This is the method used for the [PASK](hard/pask.md) design_, a simple but versatile keyboard with a **minimal** supporting driver.

 ## Firmware